Description

 CoatingTextureUVScale Coating texture UV modyfikator.

-CoatingTexture The texture used for coating effect.
+CoatingTexture The texture is used for the coating effect.

 Coating material in action.